-In a few special circumstances, you do not need to wait for the open enrollment period to enroll your dependents or change your benefit options.
-You can enroll dependents for coverage within 60 days after any of the following events:
+In a few special circumstances, you do not need to wait for the open enrollment period to change your election option from the PPO option to the Kaiser HMO option or vice versa.
+You can change your election option by contacting the Fund within 60 days after any of the following events:

 - Termination of other health coverage you (or your dependent) had when you previously became eligible for coverage (or your dependent first became eligible for coverage).
-If your (or your dependent's) other coverage was COBRA, you have a special enrollment right only if you (or your dependent) have exhausted the COBRA maximum continuation period. - Your marriage. - The birth of a child. - The adoption or placement for adoption of a child under age 26. - A dependent previously living in a foreign country comes to the United States and takes up residence with you. - The loss of your or a dependent's eligibility for Medicaid or Child Health Insurance Program (CHIP) benefits. - When you or a dependent becomes eligible for financial assistance under Medicaid or CHIP to help pay for the cost of UNITE HERE HEALTH's dependent coverage.
+If your (or your dependent's) other coverage was COBRA, you have a special enrollment right only if you (or your dependent) have exhausted the COBRA maximum continuation period. - · Your marriage. - The birth of a child. - The adoption or placement for adoption of a child under age 26. - A dependent previously living in a foreign country comes to the United States and takes up residence with you. - The loss of your or a dependent's eligibility for Medicaid or Child Health Insurance Program (CHIP) benefits. - When you or a dependent becomes eligible for financial assistance under Medicaid or CHIP to help pay for the cost of UNITE HERE HEALTH's dependent coverage.

-As long as you enroll within 60 days and make the number of monthly payments required, coverage for your dependents, or your new election options, will start:
+As long as you enroll within 60 days, your new benefit option will take effect: